decentraland/adr/content/ADR-288-deep-link-token-authentication.md

 The existing Decentraland sign-in process works as follows:

-1. User opens a website URL with an embedded token
+1. User presses "Sign In" button in the Decentraland client
-2. The Decentraland client displays a verification code (e.g., "67")
+2. Client generates a session and displays a verification code (e.g., "67")
+3. Client automatically opens the browser with the authentication URL
-3. User completes social login (Google, etc.) on the website
+4. User completes social login (Google, etc.) in the browser
-4. Website displays a confirmation screen: "Verify code, is it 67 correct?
+5. Website displays a confirmation screen: "Verify code, is it 67 correct?
 YES/NO"
+6. User manually checks the code displayed in the client and confirms in the browser
-5. Upon confirmation, the server sends the AUTH CHAIN to the client
+7. Upon confirmation, the server sends the AUTH CHAIN to the client
-6. The AUTH CHAIN enables cryptographic signing capabilities within Decentraland
+8. The AUTH CHAIN enables cryptographic signing capabilities within Decentraland

 ```mermaid
 sequenceDiagram